Tank Road railway station

-Tank Road railway station was a railway station which served as the terminus of the Singapore-Kranji Railway from 1903 to 1932.
+Tank Road railway station was a railway station along the Singapore–Kranji Railway, serving as its terminus from 1903 to 1907, and then again from around 1919 to the station's closure in 1932.

 History

 Originally located along River Valley Road at the foot of Fort Canning Hill, the station was opened on 1 January 1903, under the name of Singapore Station, on the Singapore-Kranji Railway, the first railway line in Singapore.
-The station served as the terminus of the line, running services to Bukit Timah railway station, and later to Kranji and to Malaysia.
+The station served as the terminus of the line, running services to Bukit Timah railway station, and later to Kranji and to Malaya.
 The station master occupied the Tan Yeok Nee House, after Tan Yeok Nee and his family moved out amid construction of the station.
 Pillar boxes were installed in both Tank Road station and Newton station later that year.
 The station was later relocated along Tank Road, and reopoened on May 1, 1906.
 The old station was then turned into a goods yard, serving the new station.

 An extension from the station to the docks at Pasir Panjang was completed on 17 January 1907, and opened to the public on 21 January 1907.
 The extension crossed Singapore River towards the docks, and ended at Pasir Panjang railway station, which was near the Alexandra Brickworks.
 In 1909, the loop lines and sidings of the station were lengthened to provide for the increased length of trains.
-In 1923, the Johor-Singapore Causeway was completed, opening to goods trains on 17 September 1923, and opening to passenger trains on 1 October 1923, allowing the Singapore-Kranji Railway to connect with the railways of Malaysia easier.
+By 1919, passenger services were cut back from Pasir Panjang to Tank Road, while the railway past Tank Road would only carry freight.
+In 1923, the Johor-Singapore Causeway was completed, opening to goods trains on 17 September 1923, and opening to passenger trains on 1 October 1923, allowing the Singapore-Kranji Railway to connect with the railways of Malaya easier.
 The highest passenger volume was on Sundays, as the causeway allowed easier access to gambling dens in Johor, which offered to pay for return fares, attracting gamblers from Singapore.